jrouwe/JoltPhysics/Docs/Architecture.md

 # Collision Detection {#collision-detection}

+Collision detection can be performed through various interfaces:

+* Coarse collision detection against the world, using only the bounding box of each body is done through the BroadPhaseQuery interface (see PhysicsSystem::GetBroadPhaseQuery).
+* Detailed collision detection against the world is done through NarrowPhaseQuery interface (see PhysicsSystem::GetNarrowPhaseQuery).
+* Checking collisions with a single body is done through TransformedShape (see Body::GetTransformedShape)
+* Checking collisions against a single shape is done through various interfaces on the Shape class (see e.g. Shape::CastRay) or through the CollisionDispatch interface.

+The most common collision tests are:

+* Casting a ray: BroadPhaseQuery::CastRay, NarrowPhaseQuery::CastRay, TransformedShape::CastRay, Shape::CastRay.
+* Colliding a shape (e.g. a sphere) in a static position: NarrowPhaseQuery::CollideShape, TransformedShape::CollideShape, CollisionDispatch::sCollideShapeVsShape.
+* Casting a shape (sweeping it from a start to an end position and finding collisions along the way): NarrowPhaseQuery::CastShape, TransformedShape::CastShape, CollisionDispatch::sCastShapeVsShapeWorldSpace.
+* Checking if a shape contains a point: BroadPhaseQuery::CollidePoint, NarrowPhaseQuery::CollidePoint, TransformedShape::CollidePoint, Shape::CollidePoint.

+The following sections describe the collision detection system in more detail.

 ## Broad Phase {#broad-phase}

 When bodies are added to the PhysicsSystem, they are inserted in the broad phase ([BroadPhaseQuadTree](@ref BroadPhaseQuadTree)).
 This provides quick coarse collision detection based on the axis aligned bounding box (AABB) of a body.